 Light Switch Replacement in Warsaw — Quick and Reliable

-The switch clicks but the light does not come on.
-Or the opposite — the rocker sticks and will not stay in position.
-The housing has darkened; there is a smell of burnt plastic behind the frame.
-These are signs the switch needs replacing.
-In buildings on Ursynow and Wola we often find switches that are 20–30 years old — the mechanism is worn, contacts burnt out, plastic brittle.
-Replacement takes half an hour and gives you a reliable, safe switch.
+The switch clicks, but the light stays off.
+Or the other way round — the rocker jams and will not hold its position.
+The housing has gone dark, and there is a burnt plastic smell behind the frame.
+These are clear signs the switch should be replaced.
+In buildings on Ursynow and Wola we regularly come across switches that are 20–30 years old — the mechanism is worn out, the contacts are burnt, and the plastic has turned brittle.
+The job takes about half an hour and leaves you with a safe, dependable switch.

 How much does replacement cost